numberscope/backscope/doc/server-administration.md

 ### Accessing `numberscope` logs

-You can see the standard error output of the backscope process via `sudo journalctl -u backscope`.
+You can see the standard error output of the backscope process via `sudo journalctl -u numberscope`.
 However, most diagnostic output is directed to backscope's own rotating log files, in the `~scope/repos/backscope/logs` directory.

+When trying to figure out what is going on with the server, it may also be helpful to look at the `nginx` logs, in the `/var/log/nginx` directory.

 ## Updating the server to a new version of backscope